pyomeca/bioptim/README.md

 ## Installing from the sources (For Windows, Linux and Mac)
-Installing from the source is basically as easy as installing from Anaconda, with the difference that you will be required to download and install the dependencies by hand (see section below).
+Installing from the sources is basically as easy as installing from Anaconda, with the difference that you will be required to download and install the dependencies by hand (see section below).

-Once you have downloaded `bioptim`, you navigate to the root folder and (assuming your conda environment is loaded if needed), you can type the following command:
+Once you have downloaded `bioptim`, navigate to the root folder and (assuming your conda environment is loaded if needed), you can type the following command:
 ```bash
 python setup.py install
 ```
 Assuming everything went well, that is it!
 You can already enjoy bioptiming!

-Please note that Windows is shown here as possible OS.
+Please note that Windows is shown here as a possible OS.
-As stated before, when this is theoretically possible, it will require that you compile `CasADi`, `RBDL` and `biorbd` by hand since the Anaconda packages are not built for Windows.
+As stated before, while this is theoretically possible, it will require that you compile `CasADi`, `RBDL` and `biorbd` by hand since the Anaconda packages are not built for Windows.
 This is therefore highly discouraged.

 ## Dependencies
 `bioptim` relies on several libraries.
-The most obvious one is `biorbd` suite (including indeed `biorbd` and `bioviz`), but some extra more are required.
+The most obvious one is the `biorbd` suite (including indeed `biorbd` and `bioviz`), but some extra more are required.
 Due to the amount of different dependencies, it would be tedious to show how to install them all here.
-The user is therefore invited to read the relevant documentation.
+The user is therefore invited to read the relevant documentations.

 Here is a list of all direct dependencies (meaning that some dependencies may require other libraries themselves):
 - [Python](https://www.python.org/)